Aaron Thompson, Ph.D. - Chair of the Board

 Chair of the Board

-Prior to this appointment, Dr. Thompson served as the Executive Vice President for the Kentucky Council on Postsecondary Education.
-He has also served as a Professor of Sociology in the Department of Educational Leadership and Policy Studies at Eastern Kentucky University.
+Aaron Thompson is the Executive Vice President and Chief Academic Officer for the Kentucky Council on Postsecondary Education.
+He is also a Professor of Sociology in the Department of Educational Leadership and Policy Studies at Eastern Kentucky University.
+He was the former Interim President of Kentucky State University.

 Treasurer of the Board